graphprotocol/graph-improvement-proposals/gips/0052-timeline-and-requirements-for-l2-rewards.md

     - Indexers have successfully opened and closed allocations on L2
     - Indexers have successfully served queries on L2, and collected query fees
 - The number of indexers on L2 is at least 50% the number of indexers on L1
+- Total Delegation on L2 is at least 50% of Delegation on L1 (or equivalently, a third of Delegation has been transferred to L2)
 - Gateway QoS metrics on L2 are comparable to metrics on L1

 ## 4) Increase to 100% on L2

-ETA: week of August 28th, 2023
+ETA: week of September 4th, 2023

 This last bump will essentially disable the L1 network, as indexers will have little incentive to keep indexing subgraphs there.
-For this reason, we should wait until most subgraph owners have migrated to L2 to avoid outages, which is reflected in the last criterion.
+For this reason, we should wait until most active subgraph owners have transferred to L2 to avoid outages, which is reflected in the last criterion.

 Criteria: